 During the next century, “pneumatic centers” were established in Europe and the US that used hyperbaric air to treat various conditions.

-Orval J Cunningham, a professor of anesthesia at the University of Kansas in the early 1900s, observed that people with circulatory disorders performed better at sea level than at altitude, and this formed the basis for his use of hyperbaric air.
+Orval J Cunningham, a professor of anesthesia at the University of Kansas in the early 1900s, observed that people with circulatory disorders performed better at sea level than at altitude.
+This formed the basis for his use of hyperbaric air.

 The English scientist Joseph Priestley discovered oxygen in 1775.

-In 1961 Willem Hendrik Brummelkamp (nl) et al. published on the use of hyperbaric oxygen in the treatment of clostridial gas gangrene.
+In 1961 Willem Hendrik Brummelkamp (NL) et al. published on hyperbaric oxygen in the treatment of clostridial gas gangrene.

-In 1962, Smith and Sharp reported on the successful treatment of carbon monoxide poisoning with hyperbaric oxygen.
+In 1962, Smith and Sharp reported the successful treatment of carbon monoxide poisoning with hyperbaric oxygen.